EPSTEIN FAMILY ATRI Student Summer Research Program

 UNDERGRADUATE STUDENTS TRACK

 This track is open to undergraduate students, in their Junior and Senior years only.
-Students will engage in AD clinical trials research under the supervision of a faculty member, learning how to develop and investigate a specific research question in the field of Biostatistics or Recruitment & Retention Science.
+Students will engage in AD clinical trials research under the supervision of a faculty member, learning how to develop and investigate a specific research question.
+Opportunities are open with the following teams:

 GRADUATE STUDENTS TRACK